andreww/fox/DoX/FoX_sax.md

 ### Exceptions.

+The FoX SAX implementation implements all of XML 1.0 and 1.1; all of XML Namespaces 1.0 and 1.1; xml:id and xml:base.

 Although FoX tries very hard to  work to the letter of the XML and SAX standards, it falls short in a few areas.

-* FoX will only process documents consisting of only US-ASCII data.
-It will accept documents labelled with any character set which is identical to US-ASCII in its lower 7 bits (for example, any of the ISO-8859 charsets, or UTF-8) but an error will be generated as soon as any character outside US-ASCII is encountered.
+* FoX will only process documents consisting of nothing but US-ASCII data.
+It will accept documents labelled with any single byte character set which is identical to US-ASCII in its lower 7 bits (for example, any of the ISO-8859 charsets, or UTF-8) but an error will be generated as soon as any character outside US-ASCII is encountered.
 (This includes non-ASCII characters present only be character entity reference)

 * As a corollary, UTF-16 documents of any endianness will also be rejected.

 (It is impossible to implement IO of non-ASCII documents in a portable fashion using standard Fortran 95, and it is impossible to handle non-ASCII data internally using standard Fortran strings.
 A fully unicode-capable FoX version is under development, but requires Fortran 2003.
-Please enquire for further details if you're interested.
+Please enquire for further details if you're interested.)

 * FoX has no network capabilities.
 Therefore, when external entities are referenced, any entities not available on the local filesystem will not be accessed (specifically, any entities whose URI reference includes a scheme component, where that scheme is not `file`, will be skipped)

-Beyond this, any aspects of XML and SAX to which FoX fails to do justice to are bugs.
+Beyond this, any aspects of the listed XML standards to which FoX fails to do justice to are bugs.

 ---------------------

 ### What of Java SAX 2 is not included in FoX?

 The difference betweek Java & Fortran means that none of the SAX APIs can be copied directly.
-However, FoX offers data types, subroutines, and interfaces covering a large proportion of the facilities offered by SAX.
+However, FoX offers data types, subroutines, and interfaces covering most of the facilities offered by SAX.
 Where it does not, this is mentioned here.

 org.sax.xml:

 * Querying/setting of feature flags/property values for the XML parser.
 The effect of a subset of these may be accessed by options to the `parse` subroutine.
 * XML filters - Java SAX makes it possible to write filters to intercept the flow of events.
 FoX does not support this.
-* Entity resolution - SAX 2 exports an interface to the application for entity resolution, but
-FOX does not - all entities are resolved within the parser.
+* Entity resolution - SAX 2 exports an interface to the application for entity resolution, but FoX does not - all entities are resolved within the parser.
 * Locator - SAX 2 offers an interface to export information regarding object locations within the document, FoX does not.
 * XMLReader - FoX only offers the parse() method - no other methods really make sense in Fortran.
-* AttributeList/DocumentHandler/Parser - FoX only offers namespace aware attributes, not the pre-namespace versions.
+* AttributeList/DocumentHandler/Parser - FoX only offers namespace aware attributes, not the pre-namespace SAX-1 versions.

 org.sax.xml.ext: